rmsrosa/random_notes/docs/src/generative/score_based_sde.md

 #### Variance-exploding SDE

-For example, in the variance-exploding case (VE SDE), we have
+For example, in the variance-exploding case (VE SDE), as discussed in [Song, Sohl-Dickstein, Kingma, Kumar, Ermon, Poole (2020)](https://arxiv.org/abs/2011.13456), as the continuous limit of the *Multiple Denoising Score Matching,* we have
 ```math
     f(t) = 0, \quad g(t) = \sqrt{\frac{\mathrm{d}(\sigma(t)^2)}{\mathrm{d}t}},
 ```